tina4stack/tina4-php/docs/howdoi.md

 * Step 4 > Complete Installation.

-            After this you can confirm if the installation was a success by opening your command terminal (e.g Command Prompt or terminal in your IDE tool) and typing in "php -m" and pushing Enter.
+            After this you can confirm if the installation was a success by opening your command terminal (e.g Command Prompt or terminal in your IDE tool) and typing in "openssl version" and pushing Enter.
-            This will list all modules and you will see Xdebug listed in "PHP Modules" and "Zend Modules".
+            This will display the OpenSSL version if installed correctly.
+If an error is returned, the installation was unsuccessful.
+            In this case, uninstall OpenSSL and follow the steps again.

 ## Install Composer